I READ TO LEARN &

 I read mostly non-fiction books as my desire to learn is insatiable.
 This list is by no means comprehensive or complete.
-I read so many books that it’s hard to shortlist them, so I post my regular “what I’m reading” lists on my blog.
+I read so many books that it’s hard to shortlist them.
 This list comprises of books that have really made a huge impact on my mind & soul.

 A NEW EARTH by Eckhart Tolle

 Eckhart Tolle’s “A New Earth” will be a cornerstone for personal spirituality and self-improvement for years to come, leading readers to a new levels of consciousness and inner peace.
 Taking off from the introspective work “The Power of Now”, which is a number one bestseller and has sold millions of copies worldwide, Tolle provides the spiritual framework for people to move beyond themselves in order to make this world a better, more spiritually evolved place to live.
 Shattering modern ideas of ego and entitlement, self and society, Tolle lifts the veil of fear that has hung over humanity during this new millennium, and shines an illuminating light that leads to happiness and health that every reader can follow.

 EMMANUEL'S BOOK by Pat Rodegast